 Guggenheim, New York City

 Even if your body is in New Zealand, you can have a New York state of mind by visiting the Guggenheim.
 Kick back, relax, and roam the signature white rooms of Frank Lloyd Wright’s famous curved building.
-Google Arts & Culture is serving up a digital tour of the museum’s praised contemporary art and unique architecture via its Street View feature, which allows you to get up close to the the wonders of Vasily Kandinsky and Pablo Picasso.
+Google Arts & Culture is serving up a digital tour of the museum’s praised contemporary art and unique architecture via its Street View feature, which allows you to get up close to the wonders of Vasily Kandinsky and Pablo Picasso.

 Van Gogh Museum, Amsterdam